 - Key process performance indicators (KPIs)

-- Planning of product lifecycle
+- Planning across the product lifecycle

-- Control of critical items/key characteristics
+- Control of critical items and key characteristics

 - Control of external processes and providers